BMJ Evidence Centre

 This site contains references, bibliographies, tutorials, glossaries, and on-line databases to guide those embarking on teaching and practicing evidence-based medicine.
 It offers practice tools to support critical analysis of the literature and MEDLINE searching, as well as links to other sites that help enable evidence-based medical care.

-NHS Evidence in Health and Social Care provides free access to clinical and non-clinical information – local, regional, national and international.
+NICE Evidence search provides free access to clinical and non-clinical information – local, regional, national and international.
 Information includes evidence, guidance and government policy, with emphasis is on British resources.
-Using My Evidence requires registration and login.

 The Ottawa Statement on the ethical design and conduct of cluster randomized trials